Taoism: Ethics

 Foreigners who joined these Taoist sects were made to repent for their sins in another life that caused them to be born "in the frontier wilds" because of Buddhist ideas of reincarnation coming into their doctrines.
-Some Daoist movements viewed human nature neutrally.
+Some Taoist movements viewed human nature neutrally.
 However, some of the movements that were dour or skeptical about human nature did not believe that evil is permanent and believed that evil people can become good.
-Korean Daoists tended to think extremely positively of human nature.
+Korean Taoists tended to think extremely positively of human nature.

 Some of the most important virtues in Taoism are the Three Treasures or Three Jewels (三寶 (sānbǎo)).
 These are: ci (慈 (cí), usually translated as compassion), jian (儉 (jiǎn), usually translated as moderation), and bugan wei tianxia xian (不敢爲天下先 (bùgǎn wéi tiānxià xiān, not daring to act as first under the heavens), but usually translated as humility).
 Arthur Waley, applying them to the socio-political sphere, translated them as: "abstention from aggressive war and capital punishment", "absolute simplicity of living", and "refusal to assert active authority".

 Taoism also adopted the Buddhist doctrines of karma and reincarnation into its religious ethical system.
 Medieval Taoist thought developed the idea that ethics was overseen by a celestial administration that kept records of people's actions and their fate, as well as handed out rewards and punishments through particular celestial administrators.

 In its original form, the religion does not involve political affairs or complex rituals; on the contrary, it encourages the avoidance of public responsibility and the search for a vision of a spiritual, transcendent world.